Small Steps That Are Making A Major Impact

 As we prepare for our future at LCU we have recognized the importance of being ecologically responsible and promoting measures for sustainability.
-We have been recognized in the community as being a trendsetter in the areas of conserving energy, reducing waste, recycling, and voluntarily seeking LEED certification from the U.S. Green Building Council on each of our new constructions on campus.
 In our expansion, we believe that by using a number of eco-conscious sustainability measures we can reduce the amount of waste and carbon emissions produced by our institution.
 Here are a few ways we are making a difference through stewardship and conservation.

 Greywater is non-industrial wastewater generated from domestic processes such as laundry, showering, and in lavatories.
 The essence of a greywater treatment system is to capture shower and lavatory water, treat it, and reuse it in the flushing of toilets and urinals, which significantly reduces fresh water consumed for these functions.
 In an area that is limited in water supply, we believe that this common practice of recycling water will be beneficial to our community and the environment at large.